tricities-dev/tricities.dev/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### Emulating production

+Some parts of the running app are Netlify's serverless Functions and other features like URL redirects at the network level.
+For these, you can run `netlify dev` to spin up the app within the Netlify CLI and view and test the app from within a real Netlify context.

 ## Building